 Separate into many portions

-- Please divide the foods among the children.
+- Would you please divide the food among the children?

 83. Divide between

 - I don’t want to divide between my friends.